keenans1/flashcards-starter/README.md

 # FlashCards Starter Kit

-## Fork This Repo
+## Abstract

-On the top right corner of this page, click the **Fork** button.
+This project is a fully functional flash cards game.
+However, there is no UI.
+The entire game is played via the console.

+## Technologies Used

+Javscript, Mocha/Chai, ESLint

-## Setup
+## Install/Setup instructions

-Clone down the forked repo (from your GitHub).
-Since you don't want to name your project "flashcards-starter", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):
+-Clone down the forked repo

 ```bash
 git clone [remote-address] [what you want to name the repo]